michaelmoser8875/MCP-Dashboard/README.md

 The inspector launches your MCP server as a subprocess and talks to it over **stdio** using the MCP JSON-RPC protocol.
 It sends `initialize`, then queries `tools/list`, `resources/list`, and `prompts/list` to discover what the server offers.
 The Flask app serves a dashboard that displays everything and lets you interact with it.

+## Contributing

+Contributions are welcome!
+If you'd like to improve the dashboard, fork the repo and open a pull request.

+If you find a bug:

+1. Check the [existing issues](../../issues) to see if it's already reported
+2. If not, open a new issue with:
+   - What MCP server you were inspecting
+   - The command you ran
+   - The error message or unexpected behavior
+   - Your Python version
+3. Include a screenshot of the dashboard if it's a UI bug

+Feature ideas and suggestions are welcome too — just open an issue.

 ## License

 MIT